-To keep up-to-date on Political Science Department News, subscribe to the Department Email List.
+To keep up-to-date on Political Science Department News, follow the department Facebook page.

 March 2018: Cal State LA Model United Nations Club Honored

 Cal State LA was awarded Distinguished Delegation in its representation of Peru at the Model United Nations conference in New York City, March 2018.
 Additionally, two students, Neyda Umana and Henry Matute, were each awarded Outstanding Position Papers for their research on the Commission on the Status of Women and the Commission on Narcotics Drugs, respectively.
 The Model UN Club is advised by Prof. Emily Acevedo of the Political Science Department.

 August 2016: POLS MA Student Visits Joins Taiwan-American Student Conference